Paintings of Modern Life

 My working life has been rich and varied.
 From teenage employment as a porter in Covent Garden Market to backstage carpentry work in the West End, these jobs of my youth supported me through my studies, first in aeronautical engineering and then through Camberwell Art School where I honed my craft as a painter.

 My work hovers between figuration and abstraction, drawing on centuries of artistic tradition from pre-Renaissance through to computer aided design.
 I synthesise a variety of painting styles.
 I make use of allegory, symbolism, and narrative.
 I construct different viewpoints within the same painting, nesting pictures within pictures, looking to create a dialogue between contrasting elements.
-I work on MDF and wood, creating shaped supports, incorporating an element of sculpture into my work.
+I work on MDF and wood, creating supports that are sometimes non-rectangular thus incorporating an element of sculpture into my work.

 I offer a view of the world, painting what I consider to be secular icons.
 I often look to pose questions, querying the status quo of what we accept in society, drawing the viewer in and hoping to generate a conversation.